Pig Farming Glossary

 - Farmgate Price

 - The price a raiser receives for a pig at the farm, before any transport or middleman margin.
-PSA and DA Bantay Presyo publish weekly farmgate hog prices that vary widely by region.
+PSA and DA Bantay Presyo publish weekly farmgate prices that vary widely by region.

 - Liveweight